 What I have written below, is intended to help couples who are planning to embark on IVF treatment, and who are considering the use of acupuncture to improve their chances of success.
 You may already have read some of the positive research findings in the last few years (more articles below).
 You will probably know less about what would be involved in receiving acupuncture during IVF treatment, and about the full scope of what we might hope to achieve.

 At the end of 2015, some significant research was published, indicating that in the UK, two-thirds of patients will finally have a baby after six or more cycles.
 The researchers, lead by the Universities of Bristol and Glasgow, emphasised that patients should therefore try to prepare themselves for multiple cycles of treatment.
 In the light of this, anything such as acupuncture, which has been shown to be capable of improving success rates, should be probably be considered.

 The causes of infertility frequently defy clear western medical explanation.
-However, a traditional Chinese medical consultation may point towards possible factors.
+However, a traditional acupuncture consultation may point towards possible factors.
 These can be as basic as stress or overwork, or sometimes other, more subtle disharmonies are identified.
-In all cases though, the cause from a Chinese medical perspective, allows me to devise a treatment plan.
+In all cases though, the cause from an acupuncture perspective, allows me to devise a treatment plan.

 Ideally, I would see you weekly for at least two or three menstrual cycles before IVF treatment begins.
 This might not be possible if you are on the brink of beginning your drug cycle and have only just heard about the benefits of acupuncture.
 In this case, do not be put off and at least arrange some acupuncture to improve your chances of success, and to help with any stress and anxiety you may be feeling.